 The “digital” seconds sits on the top of the watch, visible through an oblong sapphire panel.
 Two skeletonised seconds wheels, each bearing alternating five-second numerals, constantly turn to indicate the seconds in five-second increments.
 A piece of optical fibre sits above the seconds numerals, magnifying them and seemingly transporting the numerals to the immediate underside of the sapphire crystal.

 Equally unusual is the roller crown on the top edge of the watch.
 Intended to be operated with the thumb, it’s a cylinder that’s almost the width of the case.
-And in order to set the time, a lever recessed into the right side of the case has to be extended to exchange the time-setting mechanism.
+And in order to set the time, a lever recessed into the right side of the case has to be extended to engage the time-setting mechanism.

 Because of its construction, the movement slides into the case from the side.
 Though the case styling departs from Urwerk’s current house style (which is heavily reminiscent of Lamborghini’s “hexagon” design), the case is no less complex in construction or surface finishing.

 Size-wise the case is 42mm wide, 46mm long and 15mm high, making it a mid-sized watch by Urwerk standards.